 - Avoid steam mopping your hardwood floor unless it is sealed.

 - Choose your hardwood cleaning product wisely.
-Avoid water-based cleaners, harsh cleaning products, as well as the tools, use to avoid scratch and damage the floor finish.
+Avoid water-based cleaners, harsh cleaning products, as well as the tools, use to avoid scratches and damage the floor finish.

 - If the moisture content is a big issue especially due to humidity and temperature changes, you may choose engineered wood floors like laminate.